The Inspector Wears Skirts

-The Inspector Wears Skirts (霸王花, released in the United States as Top Squad and in the Philippines as Lady Enforcer) is a 1988 Hong Kong martial arts-action comedy produced by Jackie Chan, directed by Wellson Chin and starring Sibelle Hu, Cynthia Rothrock and Kara Hui.
-In common with many other Hong Kong films The Inspector Wears Skirts moves from genre to genre.
+The Inspector Wears Skirts (霸王花, released in the United States as Top Squad and the Philippines as Lady Enforcer) is a 1988 Hong Kong action comedy film directed by Wellson Chin.
+The film was written by Cheng Kam-fu and produced by Jackie Chan.
+It stars Sibelle Hu, Cynthia Rothrock, Kara Hui, Regina Kent, Ellen Chan, and Alex To.
+In common with many other Hong Kong films, The Inspector Wears Skirts moves from genre to genre.

 Synopsis

 The film revolves around a crack squad of female police officers who have to deal with harassment and a lack of respect from their male colleagues, personal issues as well as some serious criminals.